This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Mindful wellbeing and your relationships

-However, in the modern world sometimes these exchanges aren’t infrequent.
-In some cases they’re daily and it can affect our whole mental well being.
+However, in the modern world, sometimes these exchanges aren’t infrequent.
+In some cases, they’re daily, and they can affect our whole mental well-being.

-If you have constant sources of conflict in your life it's important to be conscious of tis and start to evaluate your relationships.
+If you have constant sources of conflict in your life, it's important to be conscious of this and start to evaluate your relationships.
 Choosing to spend the majority of your time with people who uplift you while making you feel refreshed and energised is a fantastic place to start.

 "Choosing to spend the majority of your time with people who uplift you while making you feel refreshed and energised is a fantastic place to start."